 Film, Television and Theatre Acting: Diploma Program Overview

 Students typically gain experience acting in front of cameras and in live performances.
-Many programs help students prepare professional resumes and actor reels, and most introduce students to film-industry networks that include filmmakers, screenwriters, and producers.
+Many programs help students prepare professional resumes and actor reels and may provide introductions to industry professionals.
 These short programs, which can be completed in as little as one month, are typically designed for both beginning and experienced actors.
 Applicants to a diploma program for acting should have a high school diploma or the GED equivalent.